Skip to content

 Register a class as a workflow type under a language-neutral name.

-Scans the class for @signal-decorated methods and builds a signal registry at decoration time so the replayer can dispatch incoming signals without re-inspecting the class on every history event.
+Scans the class for @signal, @query, and @update decorated methods and builds registries at decoration time so worker-side dispatch can use stable receiver names without re-inspecting the class on every history event or control-plane request.

 signal